Low-Rank Filtering and Smoothing for Sequential Deep Learning: A Bayesian Inference Framework for Sequential Learning

 Then, the mean and covariance of the Laplace-approximated filtering distribution are given by $\vm_{t} \!=\! \argmin_{\params} \RegLoss_t(\params)$ and $\mC_{t} \!=\! \left( \nabla^2 \RegLoss_t(\vm_{t}) \right)^{-1}$.
 The first term is computed via optimization and the second term can be further decomposed into the loss Hessian and the prior covariance $\mC_t^-$, as

 which follows from the linearity of the Hessian operator.
-In summary, the update step essentially consists of training the network on the new task using a regularized loss function which ensures that the network does not forget the previous tasks, and then updating the covariance of the filtering distribution based on the curvature of the un-regularized loss function and the prior covariance.
+Following \citet{Ritter2018}, and do not include $\lambda$ in the loss function but the covariance to prevent the regularization strength from propagating through recursion.
+In summary, the update step essentially consists of training the network on the new task using a regularized loss function to avoid forgetting previous tasks, and then updating the covariance of the filtering distribution based on the curvature of the un-regularized loss function and the prior covariance.

-However, this does not scale to actual deep learning tasks yet, as the dense covariance matrices and the Hessian are of prohibitive size.
-We resolve these issues next using low-rank approximations.
+However, this remains impractical for deep learning due to the dense covariance and Hessian matrices being of prohibitive size.
+We resolve this with low-rank approximations.